 Summer Faculty Workshop in Policy Research and Analysis

-This workshop is intended to provide participants a practical overview of policy research and analysis, an introduction to current RAND research, and an opportunity to engage with RAND researchers.
-While in Santa Monica, the participants will have 3-4 hours of instruction per day in the tools of policy research and analysis, will work through a policy analysis problem in a group setting, and will have ample opportunity to interact with RAND research staff, PRGS Ph.D. students, and other participating faculty through one-on-one meetings, meals, and other social activities.
+This workshop is intended to offer participants a practical overview of policy research and analysis, an introduction to current RAND research, and an opportunity to engage with RAND researchers.
+While in Santa Monica, participants will have 3-4 hours of instruction per day in the tools of policy research and analysis, will work through a policy analysis problem in a group setting, and will have ample opportunity to interact with RAND research staff, PRGS Ph.D. students, and other participating faculty through one-on-one meetings, meals, and other networking activities.

 - Facilitated sessions with RAND researchers and participating faculty in shared research areas

 - Guest speakers and networking activities throughout the week

 - Opportunities for follow-on collaboration

 Tuition for the weeklong program is $500, which includes: